DBmaestro: Products

 DBmaestro's Database DevOps Platform software focuses on database development and controls application specific data.

 DBmaestro integrates with other technologies such as Oracle Database, Microsoft SQL Server, IBM DB2, PostgreSQL, Snowflake, MySQL, MariaDB, Amazon RDS and Amazon Redshift.

 DBmaestro software as a service offers database release automation capabilities designed to optimize DevOps environments for enterprises by automating continuous integration and continuous delivery (CI/CD) processes for databases with zero disruption to existing processes.
 DBmaestro's Database DevOps platform offers a visual database pipeline builder, which enables organizations to package, verify, deploy, and promote database changes, and a database release automation module, which revalidates the final state to make sure the database release process ended successfully, while auditing all changes made.

 By 2019, DBmaestro provided support and integrations for Atlassian's Jira, Git, Chef, Puppet and Jenkins, among others.
-In 2022, DBmaestro released a database source control module with which users can manage all changes made to the database code, structure or content across different teams, maintaining a single source of truth inside git for all changes to the database.
+In 2022, DBmaestro released a database source control module with which users can manage all changes made to the database code, structure or content across different teams, maintaining a single source of truth inside Git for all changes to the database.
 Following this, DBmaestro then rolled out in 2023 an AI-powered database error-management assistant which can automatically identify errors in database releases and propose immediate feedback including best practices for resolution.

+In April 2026, DBmaestro launched a Model Context Protocol (MCP) server, making it the first database DevOps platform purpose-built for agentic AI workflows.
+The MCP server enables AI agents to execute complex database operations across development, QA, and production environments using natural language prompts, while maintaining enterprise-grade role-based permissions, compliance tracking, and full audit trails.

+DBmaestro's platform includes a Database DevOps Observability module, which provides real-time visibility into database deployments.
+The module is designed to enable faster troubleshooting, improved operational efficiency, and heightened compliance monitoring across database environments.

+DBmaestro aligns its platform with the DORA (DevOps Research and Assessment) framework, supporting organizations in measuring and improving the four key software delivery metrics: deployment frequency, lead time for changes, change failure rate, and time to restore service.
+DBmaestro is endorsed by DORA lead and Google Cloud Developer Advocate Nathen Harvey, who credited the platform with empowering teams to "ship changes more frequently and reliably".